lchrajkumar/cocwapi/README.md

 - Engaging with LORD Supper
 - Thanksgiving to LORD from the beleiever's earnings (10% is common)
 - Last Prayer of the Worship

+Here we have initiated building a React Native mobile App for "Worshipping God in the name of JESUS by taking VERSES from the HOLY BIBLE" process in Sunday Worship at CHURCH.

+### Worshipping God in the name of JESUS by taking VERSES from the HOLY BIBLE

+#### Tentative Application name : CHURCH OF CHRIST WORSHIP VERSES

+##### App Introduction

+Application is used to engage all Church Of Christ believers at one place i.e., on Mobile.
+Even though the believer is going to CHURCH on every Sunday, the rest of days in a Week, he will engage with all other works and some times steps out of Word Of God unexpectedly.

+So, we came with an Innovative thought to the above said point by building a Mobile Centric App which will help a believer to engage with the platform every day by memorizing the Verses which are said on Sunday at the CHURCH.
+In this way, the spiritual life of any CHRISTIAN citizen will be more engaged to GOD in this HUMAN WORLD.

+###### App Features -- BACKEND
+###### Admin Dashboard

+[]
+[]